kristopherjohnson/kjdogwhistle/README.markdown

 Simple Android app that plays a 22-kHz tone when a button is pressed.

+Also provides a home-screen widget that plays the tone.

 Copyright (c) 2013 Kristopher Johnson

 Permission is hereby granted, free of charge, to any person obtaining